Decoding Empathy in Communication: Know How to Get it Right

 Panchalee Thakur

-The use of empathy in communication has been a part of the corporate discourse for a while now.
-Today, in a world battered by COVID-19, empathy may very well be the compass that guides brands into their customer’s hearts and minds and the glue that binds an organisation together.
+The use of empathy in communication has been a part of corporate discourse for a while now.
+Empathy may very well be the compass that guides brands into their customers’ hearts and minds and the glue that binds an organization together.

-While a dose of empathy in communication can elevate the tenor of conversations, it may not come easy to many of us.
-Old habits and beliefs that are baked into our sub-conscious reveal themselves in the way we speak or write.
+While a dose of empathy in communication can elevate the tenor of conversations, it may not come easily to many of us.
+Old habits and beliefs that are baked into our subconscious reveal themselves in the way we speak or write, whether we like it or not.

 But can we change our ways?
 Of course, we can.